cyberCris/gobarber/README.md

 ## About

-Rocketseat application in GoStack 8.0 module 02 about back-end in node.
+Rocketseat application in GoStack 8.0 about back-end in node.
 Basically this app creates an user and manage his session, also there is all the CRUD interface if the user wants to edit or delete the account.